News:

 Bio:

 Mattin is an artist, musician and theorist working conceptually with noise and improvisation.
-Through his practice and writing, he explores performative forms of estrangement as a way to deal with structural alienation.
+Through his practice, writing and pedagogy, he explores performative forms of estrangement as a way to deal with structural alienation.
 Mattin has exhibited and toured worldwide.
-He has performed in festivals such as Performa (NYC), No Fun (NYC), Club Transmediale (Berlin), Arika (Glasgow) and lectured and taught in institutions such as Dutch Art Institute, Cal Arts, Bard College, Paris VIII, Princeton University and Goldsmiths College.
-In 2017 he completed a PhD at the University of the Basque Country under the supervision of the philosopher Ray Brassier.
+He has performed in festivals such as Performa (NYC), Shanghai Biennial, No Fun (NYC), Club Transmediale (Berlin), Arika (Glasgow), Sonic Protest (Paris) and lectured and taught in institutions such as Dutch Art Institute, Cal Arts, Bard College, Paris VIII, Princeton University and Goldsmiths College.
+In 2017, he completed a Ph.D. at the University of the Basque Country under the supervision of the philosopher Ray Brassier.
 Along with Anthony Iles he edited the book Noise & Capitalism (Kritika/Arteleku 2009).
-In 2012 CAC Brétigny and Tuamaturgia published Unconsitituted Praxis, a book collecting his writing plus interviews and reviews from performances.
+In 2012, CAC Brétigny and Tuamaturgia published Unconsitituted Praxis, a book collecting his writing, interviews, and performance reviews.
 Anthony Iles and Mattin are currently in the final stages of editing the volume Abolishing Capitalist Totality: What is To Be Done Under Real Subsumption?
 (Archive Books).
-Urbanomic published last year his book Social Dissonance.
-Mattin is part of the bands Billy Bao and Regler and has over 100 releases in different labels worldwide.
-He is currently co-hosting with Miguel Prado the podcast Social Discipline.
-Prado and Mattin are also part of Noise Research Union with Cecile Malaspine, Sonia de Jager, Martina Raponi and Inigo Wilkins.
-Mattin took part in 2017 in documenta14 in Athens and Kassel.
+Urbanomic published his book Social Dissonance in 2022.
+Mattin is part of the bands Billy Bao, Regler and Al Karpenter and has over 100 releases in different labels worldwide.
+Since 2020, he co-hosts the podcast Social Discipline with Miguel Prado.
+Prado and Mattin are also part of Noise Research Union (NRU) with Cécile Malaspine, Sonia de Jager, Martina Raponi and Inigo Wilkins.
+In 2017, Mattin took part in documenta14 (Athens and Kassel).
+Mattin is an associate professor at the Tromsø Academy of Arts at UiT–The Arctic University of Norway.

 Material